 GRE 2018 Syllabus for General test is divided into three sections: Quantitative Reasoning, Verbal Reasoning, and Analytical Writing.

 The skills tested in the Verbal Reasoning section are Reading Comprehension, Text Completion and Sentence Equivalence.
-The questions are framed to understand a candidate’s analyzing skills along with ability to draw conclusions, understand and add value to partial information provided as well as identify the perception of the author.
+The questions are framed to understand a candidate’s analyzing skills along with the ability to draw conclusions, understand and add value to partial information provided as well as identify the perception of the author.
 It also tests the candidate’s ability to identify vital points and differentiate between them.
 The section also aims to test the candidate’s skills with reference to understanding work relationships and concepts.

 In the Analytical Section, of GRE 2018, the candidate is required to understand and articulate ideas both simple and complex effectively.
 The section also expects the candidates to be able to support ideas with significant reasons and examples as well as examine claims and associated facts while able to maintain a rational and well-focused discussion.

 GRE 2018 test requires targeted and planned study.
 Proper planning will help in scoring a high score in the exam.
 GRE 2018 aspirants are requested to take as many mock tests as possible.
 Identifying improvement areas and working towards improving those should be planned.
 Working on as many GRE 2018 sample papers as they can get is the only way the candidates can assure themselves of success.
-The three sections of GRE 2018 should be individually practiced and improved.
+The three sections of GRE 2018 should be individually practised and improved.

 GRE Participating Institutes 2018

 Academic institutions across the world use GRE General Test scores while considering candidates for their graduate programmes.
 GRE is most commonly accepted by universities.
-The acceptance of GRE score usually depends on the department.
+The acceptance of the GRE score usually depends on the department.
 Also, GRE subject test score is not required by all universities or departments.
 Aspirants can apply for the GRE subject test if the department requires it.

 There are also many specialised MBA, masters and doctoral programmes in business schools that accept GRE scores.
 GRE 2018 scores are accepted by thousands of participating institutes in the world which also include over 1,200 business schools.
 Besides MBA and other graduate programmes, GRE scores are also accepted for interdisciplinary programmes like MIS and Engineering Management.